-Passion fruit is a flowering tropical vine, known as Passiflora, that grows in warm climates, including South America, Australia, South Africa, and India.
+Passion fruit is a flowering tropical vine, known as Passiflora, that grows in warm climates such as South America, Australia, South Africa, and India.

 Passion fruit contains a soft pulp and lots of seeds inside a hard rind.
-People can eat the seeds and pulp, juice it, or add it to other juices.
+People can eat the seeds and pulp, juice them, or add them to other juices.

 Passion fruit is a beneficial fruit with a healthful nutrition profile.
 It contains high levels of vitamin A, which is important for skin, vision, and the immune system, and vitamin C, which is an important antioxidant.